FranckCo/COSMOS-Website/2024/work/call-for-contributions.md

 ### Active metadata

-The use of metadata can extend beyond their function of describing and helping to understand.
-Based on machine-actionnable semantically rich standard, metadata can automatically generate components of the statistical process.
+The use of metadata can extend beyond their function of describing and helping to understand data.
+Based on machine-actionable semantically rich standard, metadata can automatically generate components of the statistical process.
 They take on a new role to some extent, no longer simply "information to facilitate understanding of statistics" but becoming "data used in the statistical business process"; hence the notion of active metadata.

 Experiences of early or mature implementations are welcomed.